Recommendations for when Recruiting Channel Partners and Creating Sales and Marketing Programs.

 Remember, channel partners are people, and people, love to feel special and exclusive—no matter the industry.

-Additional questions to ask when recruiting channel partners and creating sales and marketing programs:
+Additional questions to ask during channel partners recruitment and creating sales and marketing programs:

 - Is the program clear and concise, implemented with objective requirements and parameters?